leonrayang/shuttle/README.md

 # shuttle
-Shuttle is high availability and high performance spark and flink remote shuffle service.
+Shuttle is a spark and flink remote shuffle service with high availability and performance.